salvois/LargeXlsx/README.md

 ### Writing cells

-Call one of the `Write` methods to write content to the cell at the insertion point:
+Call one of the `Write` methods to write content to the cell at the insertion point.
+Note that content is written to the internal buffer and not directly to the underlying stream the XLSX file is being written to, therefore they are all synchronous operations.

 ```csharp
 // class XlsxWriter